 “To the angel of the church in Sardis write: These are the words of him who holds the seven spirits of God and the seven stars.
 I know your deeds; you have a reputation of being alive, but you are dead.
 Wake up!
 Strengthen what remains and is about to die, for I have found your deeds unfinished in the sight of my God.
 Remember, therefore, what you have received and heard; hold it fast, and repent.
 But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you.
 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 The one who is victorious will, like them, be dressed in white.
 I will never blot out the name of that person from the book of life, but will acknowledge that name before my Father and his angels.
 Whoever has ears, let them hear what the Spirit says to the churches.
 Rev. 3:1-6

-As with the previous Four Letters to the churches, the church in Sardis could fit the description of a number of churches today.
-In this way, the instructions found in the Letters to the Seven Churches are applicable to us today and still fit the description of what is now.
+As with the previous Four Letters to the churches, the description of the church in Sardis could fit the description of any number of churches today.
+In this way, the instructions found in the Letters to the Seven Churches are applicable to our current times and still fit the description of what is now.

 The Letter to the Church in Philadelphia